City-class ironclad: City-class gunboats; Pook Turtles

 Eads submitted the winning bid for the contract to build seven boats to Pook's design.
 His bid was $89,600 per vessel, and he agreed to complete them by 10 October 1861.
 Because of changes in the design in the course of construction, the completion date was not met, and the cost more than doubled.
 By the end of January 1862, however, all had been delivered to the Army, where they were incorporated into the Western Gunboat Flotilla.
 The seven gunboats in the class were named for cities on the Mississippi or its tributaries.
-They were: USS Cairo, Carondelet, Cincinnati, Louisville, Mound City, Pittsburg, and St. Louis (later renamed Baron De Kalb).
-The first four of Eads's gunboats were built at the Carondelet Marine Ways (today part of St. Louis).
-This was a logical choice as St. Louis had the dry dock facilities, was a machinery center and had a ready supply of skilled tradesmen to do the required work.
-Most importantly, since the gunboats were to be used on the Mississippi River, building them at St Louis meant that at completion, the boat could be quickly put into service.
+They were: USS Cairo, Carondelet, Cincinnati, Louisville, Mound City, Pittsburgh, and St. Louis (later renamed USS Baron DeKalb).
+The first four Eads gunboats were built at the Carondelet Marine Ways (today part of St. Louis).
+This was a logical choice as St. Louis had the dry dock facilities, was a machinery center, and had a ready supply of skilled tradesmen to do the required work.
+Most importantly, since the gunboats were to be used on the Mississippi River, building them at St. Louis meant that at completion, the boat could be quickly put into service.
 This was 1861 and the thinking still was that the war would be short.
 The three other gunboats were built at the Mound City Marine Railway & Shipyard facilities.